What Is Circumcision?

 There are some medical benefits with circumcision.
 Here are some of them:

-Circumcision lowers the risk of cancer of the penis.
-That is actually, though, a very rare type of cancer.
+- Circumcision lowers the risk of cancer of the penis, which is very rare.

-Boys and men who are circumcised have less chance of getting an STD.
-An STD is a disease you catch from having sex.
-An example is AIDS.
+- Boys and men who are circumcised have less chance of getting a sexually transmitted disease (STD).
+An STD is a disease you catch from sexual contact.
+An example is HIV (human immunodeficiency virus), the virus that causes AIDS.

-Males who are circumcised have a slightly lower risk of getting a urinary tract infection.
-That's an infection affecting your bladder, kidneys, or the tubes that urine goes through as it leaves your body.
+- Males who are circumcised have a slightly lower risk of getting a urinary tract infection.
+That's an infection affecting the bladder, kidneys, or the tubes that urine goes through as it leaves the body.

 How Do I Care for an Uncircumcised Penis?